NorwoodAndBrixtonFoodbank/nbf-website/README.md

 * `npm run build` to make an optimised build - you'll need to do this before running tests.

 * `npm run test` to run all tests.
 This will run both component and integration tests.
-  * Can single out test suites with:
+  * single out test suites with:
     * `npm run test:component` for just component (unit) tests
     * `npm run test:e2e` for just end-to-end tests
     * `npm run test:coverage` for a full coverage report at the end
-  * Can open the Cypress UI to see individual results with `npm run open:cypress`
+  * open the Cypress UI to see individual results with `npm run open:cypress`

 * `npx supabase functions serve` to run Supabase functions locally